Ad Inspector

 Processing

-After parsing there are some additional actions taken to ensure the ads are prepared for stitching.
-Also covers any issues before or between the other stages.
+After parsing, additional actions are taken to ensure the ads are prepared for stitching.
+This also covers any issues before or between the other stages.

 Processing Errors